 - Make sure your hitch height is correct

-- Check your lights and turn signals before departure
+- Check your lights and turn signals

-- Check tire pressure on all of your tires
+- Check tire pressure of all tires

 A tow dolly will also save wear and tear on your front wheels and suspension.

-If you tow dolly has fixed wheels instead of swiveling wheels, you CAN back up with your toad attached.
+If your tow dolly has fixed wheels instead of swiveling wheels, you CAN back up with your toad attached.

-Your stopping distance will be greater, your brakes will wear faster (and possibly fail coming down a mountain pass), and your ability to control the rig in a fast stop will be compromised.
+Your stopping distance will be greater, your brakes will wear faster (and possibly fail coming down a mountain pass), and your ability to control the rig during a fast stop will be compromised.

 The weight rating of the motorhome’s hitch receiver is another concern.
 Most receivers are adequate, but if necessary, you can upgrade your receiver.

 RV Hitch Receivers

 You must know your motorhome's hitch receiver rating to make sure it is suited for the load you are looking to put on it.